nagyist/protobuf-objc/README.md

 # Protocol Buffers, Objective C iOS5

 This is a modified ARC enabled version of the [Protocol Buffers in Objective C][protobuf-objc] project.
-It is optimized for iOS5 only.
+It is optimized for iOS5 and up.
+This version is updated for Protobuf 2.5.

 Protocol Buffers are a way of encoding structured data in an efficient yet extensible format.
 This project is based on an implementation of Protocol Buffers from Google.
 See the